garyjli/neural-network-from-scratch/README.md

 - Each (grayscale) pixel is just a value between 0-255 inclusive (0 = black, 255 = white)
 - We can represent $m$ images (each 784 pixels) as one matrix:
   - Each row is 784 columns long
-  - Each row represents the pixel values of 1 image
+  - Each row represents the pixel values of one image
 - Take the transpose of this matrix:
-  - Now each column represents the pixel values of 1 image
+  - Now each column represents the pixel values of one image

 ### Terminology:
 - Node = neuron = holds a numerical value (in this case a grayscale value)